jasonraimondi/jasonraimondi.com/content/posts/2017-08-23-build-a-php72-app-using-docker.md

----
-layout: post
++++
-title: "Building a PHP7.2 + Nginx application using Docker"
+title = "Building a PHP7.2 + Nginx application using Docker" date = 2017-08-23
-date: 2017-08-23T18:30:00 -08:00
-excerpt: "The goal of this is to have a working development and production build for a PHP7.2 Application using Nginx as our web server."
+description = "The goal of this is to have a working development and production build for a PHP7.2 Application using Nginx as our web server." tags = [
-tags: php nginx docker
----
+    "php",
+    "nginx",
+    "docker",
+]
++++

 A sample project is available on Github at [https://github.com/jasonraimondi/post-docker-php-nginx](https://github.com/jasonraimondi/post-docker-php-nginx)